Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/cover_letter/letter.md

 Our findings shed interesting light on why strategies such as Tit For Tat have historically performed well in tournaments, while zero-determinant strategies typically do not fare well in tournament settings.
-We demonstrate that diversity in the population of opponent strategies is of paramount importance in the construction and evaluation of game theory strategies.
-Furthermore, our findings have implications for the future training of autonomous agents, as understanding the crucial features for incorporation into these agents becomes essential.
+Moreover, we demonstrate that diversity in the population of opponent strategies is of paramount importance in the construction and evaluation of game theory strategies.

-We believe that our paper aligns with the scope and objectives of the Focus Issue on Game Theory and AI in Complex Systems and will contribute to the ongoing scientific discourse in the field of autonomous agents in repeated games.
+We believe that our paper aligns with the scope and objectives of your journal.
+More specifically it provides comprehensive computational simulations that uncover new insights into the dynamics of the Prisoner's Dilemma, advancing our understanding of strategic behavior in diverse biological and social systems.
 Therefore, we would be delighted if this article could be considered for publication in your journal.

 As potential referees, we would like to suggest the following:

 - Yohsuke Murase (yohsuke.murase@gmail.com, RIKEN Center for Computational